Programme of events for the 2019 Great South West Bed Race

 1st, 2nd, 3rd Fastest Teams

-Bed Race Square will be the central hive of activity during the Great South West Bed Race and will feature an outdoor market with food stalls, merchandise, information booths, music and free children's entertainment.
+Bed Race Square will be the central hive of activity during the Great South West Bed Race and will feature an outdoor market with food trucks, artisan wares, music and free children's entertainment.

 If you would like to apply to have a stall in Bed Race Square on the day, see the Stallholder Information page.